vacp2p/rfc/waku/waku.md

 2. In cases where we want to break this compatibility, we do so gracefully and as a single decision point.

 3. To achieve this, we employ the following two general strategies:
-- a) Accretion over changing data
+- a) Accretion (including protocol negotiation) over changing data
 - b) When we want to change things, we give it a new name (for example, a version number).

 Examples: